Select your programme and preferred start date to begin your application.

 This programme aims to address the challenges posed by infectious diseases in the 21st Century by offering you courses in surveillance, prevention and control of infectious diseases, as well as evaluating how they impact public health.

-Applicants who fall below these entry requirements, but have relevant work experience may be considered on a case by case basis.
+An undergraduate degree, with an excellent or very good classification (equivalent to first or upper second class honours in the UK), in a biomedical, medical, public health and veterinary personnel or relevant bio-science topic.
+Relevant work experience may be considered.
+Applicants who fall below these entry requirements, but have relevant work experience, may be considered on a case-by-case basis.
 You may be admitted to the Certificate level only in the first instance.

 This is a professional postgraduate qualification for biomedical, medical, public health, and veterinary personnel with an interest in global health and infectious diseases.